pong-suparuksa/reportjvnc/README.md

-This is the branch for development for programmers.
+This is the branch to development by programmers.